mekaufman/iam/iamuserinv.md

 7. Select a space role to define the level of access for the selected spaces.
 8. Optional: Select **Add space role** to specify an extra role.

-For more information about the roles that are used when you assign access, see [Cloud Foundry roles](/docs/iam/cfaccess.html#cfroles).
+For more information about the roles that are used when you assign access, see [Cloud Foundry roles](/docs/iam?topic=iam-cfroles#cfroles).

-You can add a Cloud Foundry role by using the [ibmcloud account user-invite](/docs/cli/reference/ibmcloud/cli_acct_org_role.html#ibmcloud_account_user_invite) CLI command, but the console must be used to assign other access or permissions.
+You can add a Cloud Foundry role by using the [ibmcloud account user-invite](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_account_user_invite#ibmcloud_account_user_invite) CLI command, but the console must be used to assign other access or permissions.
 {: tip}

 ### Classic infrastructure access
+{: #invite_classicinfra}

 The permissions that are assigned are automatically limited to the subset of permissions that you have.
 You become the parent user of any user that you invite.